My books, wherever they reach,

 Date Taken: October 7th 2021

-The bay of Phaleron (today Paleo Faliro), six kilometers southwest of Athens Acropolis, housed the port of Athens at the time Greek mythology was originating.
-A map comparison suggests that this is the view to west.
-At the back of the obeserver is Cape Kolias (today Agios Kosmas), in the area in which Rudolph Schott located another painting in his book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ).
-Behind the dark blue headland would be today's port of Piraeus and in the lighter blue one can see the mountains of the island Salamis.
+The Bay of Phaleron (today Paleo Faliro), located six kilometers southwest of the Athenian Acropolis, was the site of the harbor of Athens during Greek mythology.
+A comparison of maps suggests that the view depicted is to the west.
+Behind the viewer would be Cape Kolias (now Agios Kosmas), an area where Rudolf Schott identified another painting motif in his book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ).
+Beyond the dark blue landmass lies the modern port of Piraeus, and in lighter blue, the mountains of the island of Salamis are discernible.

-The sunset glow – the combination of sunlight with earth dust and water vapor – seems to blaze like flames if you look longer.
-This composition of fire, water, earth and air forms, as it as were, a sea of fire between heaven and earth.
+The sunset glow, the interplay of sunlight with earth dust and water vapor, seems to blaze like flames upon closer inspection, creating a sea of fire between heaven and earth in this composition of fire, water, earth, and air.

 Dimensions: 60 x 84